ethanafischer/OTTER-MCU/README.md

 # OTTER-MCU
-#### Final project for CPE 233: Computer Design and Assembly Language Programming.

-Designing a 32-bit RISC-V processor in Verilog, called the OTTER.
+Designing a 32-bit RISC-V processor in System Verilog.

 OTTER hardware uses the RAT Assembly language, and can run assembled RAT programs.